mrstegeman/recipes/content/recipes/mexican-sweet-corn-cake/index.md

 * ¼ teaspoon salt

 ## Directions
-* Preheat the oven to 350 degrees.
+* Preheat the oven to 350°.
 * In a large bowl, beat the butter until creamy.
 Add the masa and water, and beat until incorporated.
 Set aside.
 * Pulse the corn in the food processor.
 Leave the corn chunky!
 Stir the corn into the butter mixture.
 * In a medium bowl, whisk together the cornmeal, sugar, baking powder, and salt.
 Add the milk, and stir to combine.